daryllxd/lifelong-learning/programming/ruby/rails/activesupport.md

 - `instance_variable_names`: Returns an array, includes `@`.
 - `silence_warnings`
 - `in?`: Tests if an object is included in another object.

+#### Extensions to Module

+[TODO]: This

+#### Extensions to Class

+- `class_attribute`: declares one or more inheritable class attributes that can be overridden at any level down the hierarchy.

+    class A
+      class_attribute :x, instance_writer: false # Prevent instances from modifying the class attribute end

+    class B < A; end